About the Ithaca City Cemetery

 At the time of Rachael’s burial, the land was owned by New York Surveyor General Simeon DeWitt.
 DeWitt approved of the use and in 1824 taxes were raised by the then Village of Ithaca for the erection of a fence and the Board of Trustees established a committee to oversee the project.
 In 1835, Solomon Southwick wrote, “It is delightfully situated on a lofty eminence, as all graveyards ought to be, and surrounded very nearly by beautiful prospects.”
 In just a few short years, the informal burial site had evolved into a dedicated village burial ground.

-While Rachel’s burial spot would have been marked with the handmade marker of wood and field stones typical of pioneer graves, the oldest headstones in the cemetery are made of slate, reflecting the material’s local availability and ease of carving.
-However, preferences soon changed to more durable stones such as white marble from Vermont (when it became affordable) and granite (when technology advanced enough to allow it to be carved easily), as slate has a tendency to flake off in sheets.
+While Rachel’s burial spot would have been marked with the handmade marker of wood and field stones typical of pioneer graves, the oldest headstones in the cemetery are made of sandstone and other sedimentary rocks, reflecting local availability and ease of carving.
+However, preferences soon changed to more durable stones such as white marble from Vermont (when it became affordable) and granite (when technology advanced enough to allow it to be carved easily).

 Beginning in the 1840s, the burial ground was enlarged through the acquisition of additional lands to the east and north.
 Roads and paths were laid out, and a bridge was constructed over the creek that divided the property into two areas, north and south.
 Terraces, swales and retaining walls transformed the terrain into a park-like setting that took advantage the hillside to create vistas of the lake and village below.
 The July 30, 1845 issues of the Ithaca Chronicle described the “fine effect of the tasteful regulation of the new ground … in contrast with the jumbled irregularity of the old.”